 Other than the Core Unit being new, the rest of the items mentioned above are all existing hardware initially designed for Life Scope TR (BSM-6000 series) bedside monitors.
 A sense of history is necessary to understand the shallowness of Life Scope G9 bedside monitor design.

-It is embarassing Life Scope G9 Bedside Monitor is the first NIHON KOHDEN patient monitor ever to be equipped with a web browser |
+Life Scope G9 Bedside Monitor being the first NIHON KOHDEN patient monitor ever to be equipped with a web browser revealed underlying critical weakness in product development capability |

 ---|